Bradycardia (Slow Heart Rate)Skip to the navigation

 What can you do at home for bradycardia?

-Bradycardia is often the result of another heart condition, so taking steps to improve your heart health will usually improve your overall health.
-The best steps you can take are to:
+Bradycardia is often the result of another heart condition, so taking steps to live a heart-healthy lifestyle will usually improve your overall health.
+The steps include:

-- Get regular exercise.
+- Being active on most, if not all, days of the week.
 Your doctor can tell you what level of exercise is safe for you.

 Most people who get pacemakers lead normal, active lives.
 You will need to avoid things that have strong magnetic and electrical fields.
 These can keep your device from working right.
 But most electronic equipment and appliances are safe to use.